theman-oj10/CareerSync/docs/DeveloperGuide.md

 To use this command, the user needs to specify both the internship index and the task index as displayed in the screen.
 The `deletetask` command selects the specified `Task` in the `TaskList` field of the internship entry and removes it from its `ArrayList<Task> TaskList` field which stores all the `Task` objects.

+#### How it is implemented
+1. The `deletetask` command is parsed by the `InternshipDataParser`, which creates an `InternshipDeleteTaskParser` object.
+2. The `InternshipDeleteTaskParser` then calls the `ArgumentTokenizer#tokenize` method to extract the internship index and task index.
+3. The `InternshipDeleteTaskParser` then creates an `InternshipDeleteTaskCommand` object with the extracted details.
+4. The `InternshipDeleteTaskCommand` creates a new `Task` object based on the details.
+It then calls `InternshipModel` to delete the task from the `TaskList` field of the internship entry via `deleteTask`.
+5. The `InternshipDeleteTaskCommand` then calls `setInternship` to replace the old internship with the new one without the task via `setInternship`.
+6. The `InternshipDeleteTaskCommand` then calls `updateFilteredInternshipList` to update the internship displayed on the UI.
+7. The `InternshipDeleteTaskCommand` then returns a `CommandResult` object with a message containing the task deleted.

 #### Parsing user input
 1. The user inputs the `deletetask` command.